erikfredner/tap-2024/README.md

 - Based on the sample data, what percentage of questions would we expect to be about literature (~18%)?
 - What do the model run results show?
 - Sanity check some high confidence and low confidence results
+- Check for correspondence between model confidence and accuracy

-### What do we do with classified texts once we have them?
+### What do we do with classifications once we have them?

+- Read them!
+- Use the classification results as evidence
-- Use that subset of data to extract additional data on the assumption that the texts passed are already expected to be about literature.
+- Use that subset of data to extract additional data
-- Perform additional classification or labeling steps.
+- Perform additional classification or labeling steps (e.g., sub-classifications)
 - Extrude data (e.g., authors and texts from questions about literature)
-- Use the classification results as evidence.
-- Read them!